mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 # Cache

 ## Overview
-The cache filter is capable of caching the result of SELECTs, so that subsequent identical SELECTs are served directly by MaxScale, without being routed to any server.
+The cache filter is a simple cache that is capable of caching the result of SELECTs, so that subsequent identical SELECTs are served directly by MaxScale, without the queries being routed to any server.

+_Note that the cache is still experimental._

+## Limitations

+* Currently there is **no** cache invalidation, apart from _time-to-live_.
+This will be changed in forthcoming releases.

+* Resultsets of prepared statements are **not** cached.
+This will be changed in forthcoming releases.

 ## Configuration

-The cache filter is straightforward to configure and simple to add to any existing service.
+The cache is simple to add to any existing service.
+However, some experimentation may be required in order to find the configuration settings that provide the maximum benefit.

 ```
 [Cache]